rluyck/Road_accidents_Belgium/README.md

 -Original dataset uses "dead" i.o. "death"<br>
 -Project is ongoing, some plots may not look very nice, will be corrected for final results.
+-Parts still in Dutch will be translated to English

 ## Current findings (project ongoing)

-(Parts still in Dutch will be translated to English)

 ### GIF per year